How to Make Pumpkin Puree

 I certainly used to think so!
 Apparently, the FDA has broad definitions for what’s inside those orange and white cans.
 Most commercial canned purees are actually made of a Dickinson squash strain, which is closer to butternut squash, a type of winter squash.

-So, if you want a truly authentic spread this year, ditch the cans and make it from scratch.
+So, if you want a truly authentic spread this year, ditch the cans and make it from scratch on your own.

 That way, you know it’s 100% the real thing!
 With its velvety texture, rich orange color, and concentrated taste, puree from scratch is better than canned in every way.